rdlabo-team/capacitor-brotherprint/README.md

 **This plugin is still in the RC (release candidate) phase.**

+**Brother Print SDK is incompatible with CocoaPods and Minimum Develoyments iOS 14 and is not working at this time, please use Swift Package Manager.**

 ## Supported models

 Each product link is an Amazon affiliate link.
 If you choose to make a purchase through these links, it would be greatly appreciated and **would help** support development costs.
 Thank you!